 I recently asked a few salesmen at RV lots about the preferences of buyers.
 I asked what style of RV buyers tend to stick with, and which styles they see buyers return and change from.

 The salesmen I talked to all said the same thing–if you buy a Class C, you’re extremely likely to come trade it in for a Class A. If you already have a Class A, it’s rare that you’ll see that buyer ever switch.
+If you’re reading this and aren’t quite sure what a Class A is, read this article I wrote that explains everything you need to know.

 I’m sure there are loads of exceptions to that.
 There are many great reasons to choose a Class C, but the fact is that most motorhome buyers tend to choose the Class A (at least according to the two salesmen I talked to, who have been selling for over 5 years each).